qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 ### Long term impact of biosolids on plant cover

-We check the following assumptions for linear model:
+Long term impact of biosolids on plant cover is analyzed by a linear model.
+We check the following assumptions before applying a linear
+model:

 -   Normality assumption is checked by histogram of cover value (Figure 4.4).
 The distribution of cover values of POPR does not look normal.